 Employers are also prohibited from terminating an employee because he or she was a debtor or filed for bankruptcy.
 Section 525 of the U.S. Bankruptcy code explicitly prohibits private employers from firing an employee due to his or her history with debt, bankruptcy, or insolvency.
 Governmental agencies, too, are not allowed to fire an employee based on these reasons.

 If you have been a victim of job discrimination after filing for bankruptcy, you should be able to take legal action against the employer at fault.
-Contact the Birmingham bankruptcy lawyers of GREENWAY BANKRUPTCY LAW, LLC by calling (205) 324-4000 to learn more today.
+Contact the Birmingham bankruptcy lawyers of [firm-name] by calling [phone-number] to learn more today.